 One more thing I'd like to show you is a picture I took of the early stages of this linocut.
 This is four layers in, and the colour mood is wrong (and the trees are missing) but the image has everything it needs to function.
 If I had been a little more brave I would have left it here.

 Here's to being brave in your artistic practice (whatever that looks like for you)!

 I hope these strategies help your linocut endeavours transition from amateurish to awesome.
 It’s my favourite medium by far and I am sure you can make it work for you too!
-If you just devoured this post and are hungry for more, Nerd Time with Brianna Part 1: Linocut Printmaking goes into detail about the linocut techniques I’ve used in our various book projects.
+If you just devoured this post and are hungry for more, I've broken down more strategies in other super thorough blog posts.
 If you have any further questions I’d be happy to answer them in the comments.
 Happy carving!

 If you enjoyed or learned from this post, please consider supporting my creative practice in whichever ways work best for you!
 Share on Facebook or in your Instagram stories!
 Subscribe to my mailing list or Patreon!
 Tell your friends about my art!
 Pick up a print from the shop!
 Anything and everything makes a difference when you're making a career as an artist :)